ASEAN Heritage Parks

 Agusan Marsh Wildlife Sanctuary

-It is the largest and least disturbed freshwater wetland in the country.
-The marsh plays an important ecological role in Caraga Region and has a complex network of marshes, rivers, lakes and ponds.
+It is the largest and least disturbed freshwater wetland in the Philippines.
+The marsh plays an important ecological role in the Caraga Region and has a complex network of marshes, rivers, lakes and ponds.

 Photo Gallery